Croft Assistant Professor of Anthropology &

 University, MS 1848 38677-1848

-I analyze these processes in my book manuscript, entitled Plural Science and Decolonizing Bolivia: Knowledge, Politics, and Emergent Identities in Bolivian Bioscience.
-My book focuses on an unlikely population of scientists: young people, mainly women and recent rural-to-urban migrants from humble backgrounds, in one of poorest and most indigenous nations in the hemisphere.
+I focus on an unlikely population of scientists: young people, mainly women and recent rural-to-urban migrants from humble backgrounds, in one of poorest and most indigenous nations in the hemisphere.
 It examines the growth of research science, specifically in bioscientific fields, in the context of the contemporary project of “decolonizing” and “refounding” the nation, a project headed by Bolivia’s (and Latin America’s) first self-proclaimed indigenous President, Evo Morales Ayma.
 I refer to what they do as “plural science” and use this concept to discuss new models of scientific practice that are do not fit classic discussions of centers and peripheries.
-I connect this to a broader trend in the Global South of decentering and localizing knowledge production for political and nationalist purposes.
+I connect this to a broader trend in the Global South of decentering and localizing knowledge production for political, ideological, and nationalist purposes.
 In Bolivia this happens both materially and ideologically; that is, via the content and practice of research coupled with the justifications for it at personal, institutional, and state levels.
 I claim that it isn’t that Bolivians are unaware of their geopolitical location, poverty, and lack of infrastructure.
 It is that they just don’t care.
 Universalizing, modernizing models of scientific practice are irrelevant, even unethical, to many contemporary Bolivian intellectuals.
-My book analyzes what they are doing instead.
+Plural Science analyzes what they are doing instead.

 2010 “The Localism of Bolivian Science: Tradition, Policy, and Projects.”
 Latin American Perspectives, 37 (3): 160-175.

-“’Somos Autonomistas de Siempre’: University Politics & Governance in Bolivia.” (editing)
+“’Somos Autonomistas de Siempre’?: University Politics, Elections, & Governance in Bolivia.”

 ANTH 101, Introduction to Cultural Anthropology